craftingcity/RollHighOrDie/Core RHoD/Combat and Actions/Combat Definitions.md

 While you are in a space lit by Blinging Light, gain the 'Blinded' [[Condition]] until you are no longer in a space lit by Blinging Light.

 ###### High Light
 High Light is bright, but not blinding.
-High Light is emitted by sources like a "local" star, a campfire, or an electric or arcane lamp.
+High Light is emitted by sources like the sun, a campfire, or an electric or arcane lamp.

 High Light has no mechanical benefits or deficits.